BuyerSprint

 Accountant ecosystem Good (accountant access feature) Dominant in US

-Reporting depth Adequate for service businesses More comprehensive
+Reporting depth Adequate for service businesses More complete

 What’s New in FreshBooks in 2026